How to Create a Ko-fi for Your YouTube Channel

 Let’s get right to it!

 Either way, you end up at the registration form.
-Create an account or connect your existing Twitter, Google, or Facebook account.
+Create an account with an email address and password, or connect your existing Twitter, Google, or Facebook account.

 Success!
 Hit Confirm and let’s move on.

-On the next screen, tell Ko-fi you’re Here to make money.
-If you ever change your mind about monetizing here, just change the account type later.
+On the next screen, you’ll want to tell Ko-fi that you’re Here to make money.
+Should you ever change your mind about monetizing here, you can change the account type later.

 Now – if you haven’t already – pick your custom URL.
 You can change it later, anytime.
 By the way: Gold members get to set one shorter than 5 characters.